 GA and ITAB – Profiles:

 **The General Assembly (GA) is the ultimate decision making and conciliation body.
 It discusses strategic questions and aspects on scientific issues or problems related to the project management.
-Being in charge of all high-level matters of the project, the GA will address scientific, management, contractual and financial issues.
-Decisions are made by 2/3 majority.
+Being in charge of all high-level matters of the project, the GA addresses scientific, management, contractual and financial issues.

 Activities: Decide on major changes (contracts, budget, resources, research directions, work packages, partners, procedures) and on actions in possible conflicts in accordance with ECSEL JU / Take final decisions on financial issues / Monitor the adherence to contracts and rules / Decide on IPR issues